programmer023/csharp-cheat-sheet/README.md

 | Destructors   | Actions to perform before instances of the class are permanently discarded |
 | Types         | Nested types declared by the class                           |

+**Default access modifier:-**
+Class/Struct is **Internal** by default.

+Class/Struct members are **private** by default.

+Interface is **Internal** by default.

+Interface members are **public** by default.
+(Interfaces won't allow us to specify any kind of accessibility to it's members.)

+Note: If you try to specify any access specifier to interface's members then, it shows compile error.

 ### Inheritance

 Inheritance allows a class to acquire the members of another class.
 It allows to define a class based on another class.
 This makes creating and maintaining an application easy.